Welcome to today's edition of the Rush 24-7 podcast.

 And that's the way to look at it, by the way.

-Not that he's paying sixty-two percent.
+Not that he's paying 62%.

-He's keeping thirty-eight cents of every dollar.
+He's keeping 38 cents of every dollar.

-And he's selfish, and he's greedy, and he's insensitive for pointing it out.
+And he's selfish and he's greedy and he's insensitive for pointing it out.

-Meanwhile, the captain of the New York Yankees is at the Davos World Economic Forum, helping promote climate change.
+Meanwhile, the captain of the New York Yankees is at the Davos World Economic Forum helping promote climate change.

-While the captain of the New York Yankees is not exactly known for getting involved in politics, Derek Jeter says that he hopes in the wake of Hurricane Sandy that climate change is addressed as global political and business leaders gather in Switzerland.
+While the captain of the New York Yankees is not exactly known for getting involved in politics, Derek Jeter says that he hopes In the wake of Hurricane Sandy that climate change is addressed as global political and business leaders gather in Switzerland.

 Jeter, who is sponsored by Gatorade, was invited by Pepsi, which owns Gatorade.

-He said I was in New York for Hurricane Sandy.
+He said, I was in New York for Hurricane Sandy.

 But anyway, a lot of people look up to Derek Jeter, young kids.

-Mommy said we can we've got to go get a new car.
+He said, we've got to go get a new car.

 And that's how it happens.